|Woman with Bird in Her Hair

 making art.
 Paintings, sculptures, art quilts, or collages--all are made by

 transforming raw materials and bringing disparate parts together.
-Quilting Arts magazine is strongly
+Watercolor Artist magazine is strongly

 aligned with this same understanding and can give you a creative outlet to

-pursue your work with different materials or inspire you to set off in a new artistic
+pursue your work with different water-based media or inspire you to set off in a new artistic

 direction.
 So whether you work with fabric and thread, paper and pen, paint and